A portfolio of original visual artwork is a requirement for admission to all programs.

 - Manual Skills, Craft Execution – Show your hand or manual skills in the chosen medium and/or the skill level associated with the work presented.

-- Presentation and Documentation – Present your artwork in a professional manner (ie: edges cropped, enough lighting, good quality photos, videos or similar).
-Each piece should have a title, a short description, materials/mediums used, and size.
+- Presentation and Documentation – Present your artwork in a professional manner (ie: edges cropped, enough lighting, quality photos, videos or similar).
+Each piece should have a title, a brief description, materials/mediums used, and size.
 For 3D pieces, work should be photographed from multiple angles with a neutral background.
 The description of each submission should detail how the concept was developed.

 - Statement of Intent – Include a written statement or in-person ‘interview’ for those attending Portfolio Review events which will provide us with an understanding of you as an artist and how your goals fit with our programs and culture at AUArts.
 See below.